oomlaut/jquery-toggleField/README.md

 CREDITS
 -------

+* For a more advanced implementation of this type of behavior, check out [jquery.placeholder.js][jqph]
 * Check for "placeholder" attribute support in browser: [diveintohtml5][dive]
 * Inspiration for the password field helper function: [stack overflow][so]